 (Cover photo courtesy of Total Shape)

-#1 Mount Tallac Trail
+1. Mount Tallac Trail

 For more info, check out the Mount Tallac Trail U.S. Forest Service page.

-#2 Van Sickle Bi-State Park
+2. Van Sickle Bi-State Park

 This fantastic set of hiking trails is just a quick jaunt from Stateline, Nevada, and is within Van Sickle Bi-State Park, one of the Tahoe Basin’s most accessible recreation areas.
 As the name suggests, this park’s trails take you through both California and Nevada.
-And trail difficulty ranges from easy to moderate, making it a great option for families.
+Trail difficulty ranges from easy to moderate, making it a great option for families.
 The coolest thing about Van Sickle is that it offers a connector to the Tahoe Rim Trail, named one of the nation’s top ten trails by National Geographic Adventure magazine.

 For more info, visit the Van Sickle Bi-State Park Nevada State Parks page.

-#3 Eagle Lake Trail
+3. Eagle Lake Trail

 Check out this Eagle Lake Trail blog post on TahoeSouth.com for more details.

-#4 Fallen Leaf Lake Road
+4. Fallen Leaf Lake Trail

 For more info, take a look at this Fallen Leaf Lake post on TahoeSouth.com.

-#5 Cascade Falls Trail
+5. Cascade Falls Trail

 Last but certainly not least is best-trail number five—Cascade Falls.
 Offering up awe-inspiring views of Lake Tahoe’s Emerald Bay, this trail is considered one of the most awesome short hikes in Tahoe.
-At only 1.5 miles round trip, the trail boasts big rewards at the top, with expansive views of Cascade Lake, Lake Tahoe, and, of course, 200 feet of roaring falls to take away what little breath you have left (trust us: it’s worth it).
+At only 1.5 miles round trip, the trail boasts big rewards at the top, with expansive views of Cascade Lake, Lake Tahoe, and, of course, 200 feet of the roaring falls to take away what little breath you have left (trust us: it’s worth it).

 You can get more Cascade Falls Trail info on TahoeSouth.com.

-Before you head out on your top-five hike, stop by our onsite Mountain Sports Center.
-Here, you can pick up maps and guidebooks and even rent bikes or snowshoes and cross-country skis, depending on the season.
-Also, be sure to download this awesome Forest Service trail map PDF, which includes info about all the above trails and more!
+Be sure to download this awesome Forest Service trail map PDF, which includes info about all the above trails and more!